linux-themes/.github/profile/README.md

 Linux Themes is currently looking for contributors and maintainers!

-The goal of this project is to create a modern frontend for downloading and installing themes and configurations.
+The goal of this project is to create a modern frontend for browsing, downloading, installing themes and configurations.

 ### Current Projects:
 - Website: Browse themes and configurations